Detroit Junior Red Wings: Memorial Cup 1995

 The Canadian Hockey League championship in 1995 was hosted in Kamloops, British Columbia at the Riverside Coliseum.
 The Junior Red Wings would face off in the Memorial Cup Tournament against the QMJHL champions Hull Olympiques, the WHL finalists Brandon Wheat Kings, and the Kamloops Blazers as hosts and WHL champions.

 The Junior Wings finished the round-robin in second place.
 They defeated Brandon again 2-1 in the semi-final game to advance to the finals against the defending champion Blazers.
-During that game vs. Brandon, there was an online report that said that Milan Kostolny scored the winning goal, but in fact after video research, the goal was scored by Matthew Ball, off of Wade Redden's foot Detroit then started the final game vs Kamloops shorthanded, playing without Shayne McCosh (broken wrist) and Bryan Berard, trying to play with a bad charley horse.
+(Despite an online report that said that Milan Kostolny scored the winning goal, video research revealed that the game-winner was actually scored by Matthew Ball, off of Wade Redden's foot.)
+Detroit then started the final game versus Kamloops shorthanded, playing without Shayne McCosh (broken wrist); Bryan Berard did play, but with a bad charley horse.
 The Blazers blew the game open in the second period and went on to win 8-2.

 Paul Maurice put the Junior Wings season in perspective:

 "I have a picture hanging in my office," Maurice said.
 "It's not a picture of us winning the championship but a picture of the crowd the day we won (May 8, 1995).
 It was a real special time and I remember that fondly.

 "My time with the Ambassadors and Junior Wings was one of the best times of my life, in terms of coaching.
 I think probably more so because a lot of people really caught on to junior hockey.
 I know a lot of those faces I see in the pictures and I remember the people being so loyal..."